pheasantframework/router/base/README.md

     /* other functions implemented... */
 }
 ```

+You wouldn't need to do this unless you want to make use of **this library** rather than **the package**.

+> If you want to use the package, check the details here: https://github.com/pheasantframework/router.

 If you're not conversant with JS interop in Dart, it would be helpful to check [this page on dart.dev](https://dart.dev/interop/js-interop).